Click below to listen to Episode 49 – What’s In A Name? Properly Titling Your Assets & Beneficiary Designations

 You’re listening to Christian Financial Perspectives.
 Join us next week as we explore what God’s word says about money.
 Don’t forget, you can sign up for our free newsletter on ciswealht.com or give us a call at 877-71-TRUTH.
 That’s 877-718-7884.
 To make sure that you don’t miss any of our podcasts regarding the truth about money, make sure to subscribe to Christian Financial Perspectives at christianfinancialpodcast.com for free.
 If there are any specific topics you would like to hear more about, we would love to hear from you.

 That’s all for now, until next week!

 This episode of Christian Financial Perspectives is provided for general education purposes only and may not be complete in nature.
 Neither Bob Barber nor Mary Jo Lyons are attorneys.
 We encourage you to seek both tax advice and legal counsel relating to your individual needs and circumstances before taking any action.
-Investment advisory services offered through Christian Investment Advisors Inc. DBA CIS Wealth Management Group, a registered investment advisor.
+Investment advisory services offered through Christian Investment Advisors Inc. DBA Christian Financial Advisors, a registered investment advisor.
 Comments from today’s show are for informational purposes only and not to be considered investment advice or recommendations to buy or sell any company that may have been mentioned or discussed.
 The opinions expressed are solely those of the hosts, Bob Barber and Mary Jo Lyons.
 Bob and Mary Jo do not provide tax advice and encourage you to seek guidance from a tax professional.